-And dampness is the perfect condition for many fungal diseases, like powdery mildew and blackspot on roses.
-To make matters worse, water on plant leaves helps to transmit spores and other problems from plant to plant.
+When airflow around and through a plant is impeded, your garden can remain damp for long periods.
+And dampness is the perfect condition for the development of many fungal diseases, like powdery mildew and blackspot on roses.
+To make matters worse, water on plant leaves helps to transmit spores and other problems from one plant to another.

+It's not just wet leaves that cause problems.
 Damp soil is also a big draw for many insects, like slugs and fungus gnats.
-They will nestle in and make a home for themselves, while feeding on your plants.
+They will nestle in and make a home for themselves while feeding on your plants.

 How to Provide Good Air Circulation in the Garden